Interstate 459: An additional interchange for I-459

-Negotiations between the Alabama Department of Transportation (ALDOT) and the city of Hoover are continuing regarding the prospective building of an additional interchange for I-459 at South Shades Crest Road, a heavily traveled traffic artery.
-An exit here would relieve some of the traffic congestion on SR 150.
-No firm plans have been announced for construction of this interchange.
+Negotiations between the Alabama Department of Transportation (ALDOT) and the city of Hoover are continuing regarding the prospective building of an additional interchange for I-459 at South Shades Crest Road, a heavily traveled traffic artery to help relieve congestion on SR 150.
+On August 31, 2023, Governor Kay Ivey announced this interchange would add a numbered exit 9, about one mile from exit 10 (SR 150).
+The project, which is a City of Hoover-led initiative, is expected to cost $120 million.

 Northern bypass

-There are plans to construct another Interstate Highway bypass running north of the Birmingham area to provide another Interstate Highway that would have major interchanges with I-59 (two), I-20 (one), I-65 (one), and the newly constructed I-22, with all of these interchanges being either north or west of Birmingham.
-This new bypass route has been tentatively numbered as Interstate 422.
-When this northern bypass of the urban area is built, it would give Birmingham and Jefferson County a completely ringed Interstate bypass.
+There are plans to construct another Interstate Highway bypass running north of the Birmingham area to provide another Interstate Highway that would have major interchanges with I-59 (two), I-20 (one), I-65 (one), and I-22, with all of these interchanges being either north or west of Birmingham.
+This planned Birmingham Northern Beltline has been numbered I-422.
+This northern bypass of the urban area, if completed, would give Birmingham and Jefferson County a completely ringed Interstate bypass.
+I-65, I-59, and I-459 are expected to be widened or reconstructed to accommodate the increase in traffic that will come from the construction of I-422.